ewilded/shelling/README.md

 	* Different approaches to using this tool
 	* Problems and future improvements

-### Methodology - identifying possible reasons for false negatives (missed vulnerabilities)
+## Methodology - identifying possible reasons of false negatives (missed vulnerabilities)

 Problems to face when creating OS command injection payloads:
 * the eventual syntax of the expression we are injecting into (e.g. quoted expressions)